 Singlestat Panel Configuration

 The singlestat panel has a normal query editor to allow you define your exact metric queries like many other Panels.
-Through the Options tab, you can access the Singlestat-specific functionality.
+In the Options tab, you can access the Singlestat-specific functionality.

-Values: The Value fields let you set the function (min, max, average, current, total, first, delta, range) that your entire query is reduced into a single value with.
-You can also set the font size of the Value field and font-size (as a %) of the metric query that the Panel is configured with.
+- Stats: The Stats field let you set the function (min, max, average, current, total, first, delta, range) that your entire query is reduced into a single value with.
 This reduces the entire query into a single summary value that is displayed.

-Prefix/Postfix: The Prefix/Postfix fields let you define a custom label and font-size (as a %) to appear before/after the value.
+- Prefix/Postfix: The Prefix/Postfix fields let you define a custom label to appear before/after the value.
 The

 $__namevariable can be used here to use the series name or alias from the metric query.

 - Units: Units are appended to the the Singlestat within the panel, and will respect the color and threshold settings for the value.

 - Decimals: The Decimal field allows you to override the automatic decimal precision, and set it explicitly.